 Participants visited farmers’ fields and research trials which have been run by BoA, GARC, Benefit-SBN and other partners.
 They specifically visited smallholder farmer field in which improved sesame production technologies were employed; commercial farmers sesame fields in which mechanical seed driller/row planter has been used (in these fields Gondar-1 which is a new sesame variety released by GARC and new fertilizer recommendation (65 kg Urea per hectare: half at planting and half at flower initiation have been used).

 In the discussions after the field visit.
 Mr. Tesfaye Mengistu expressed his appreciation on the concerted efforts of research, extension, Benefit-SBN, ATA and other stakeholders and partners.
-He also underlined that the activities that have been done needs to be strengthened.
-He also emphasized on the need to focus on developing new technologies and focusing on harvesting machineries.
+He also underlined that the activities that have been done need to be strengthened.
+He also emphasized the need to focus on developing new technologies and focusing on harvesting machinery.